-Address by Mr Koïchiro Matsuura, Director-General of UNESCO, on the occasion of the second ordinary session of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions, 15 July 2009: http://unesdoc. unesco.org/ images/0018/ 001829/182993m.pdf
+1 Address by Mr Koïchiro Matsuura, Director-General of UNESCO, on the occasion of the second ordinary session of the Conference of Parties to the Convention on the Protection and Promotion of the Diversity of Cultural Expressions, 15 July 2009: http://unesdoc. unesco.org/ images/0018/ 001829/182993m.pdf

-Why does U40 matter?
+Why does U40 matters?